30.10.24

-Is Pet Insurance Worth It?
+Is Pet Insurance worth it?

 Many pet owners deliberate whether it is worth getting pet insurance.
 Over the past decade, pet insurance has grown hugely in popularity, but even so, many dog and cat owners find it difficult to decide if they should take out pet insurance for their pet.

 When your pet is happy and healthy, it is hard to foresee a time when things might go awry.
-But speak to any pet owner whose pet has undergone a serious accident or illness and they will usually mention the huge financial expense required to get their pet back to good health.
+But speak to any pet owner whose pet has undergone a serious accident or illness and they will often mention the huge financial expense required to get their pet back to good health.

-In fact, vet treatment is getting increasingly expensive and accidents and illnesses occur frequently among pets, especially in the early and later years.
+The fact is that vet treatment is getting increasingly expensive and accidents and illnesses occur frequently among pets, especially in the early and later years.
 We know that most pets visit the vet at least a couple of times a year, and that vet bills for major surgery or illnesses often add up to thousands of dollars.

 The cost of vet care